twosigma/marbles/README.md

         expected = '.py'
         actual = os.path.splitext(self.filename)[1]

-        message = 'Expected a {expected} file but received a {actual} file.' advice = 'Contact the ingestion owner: Jane Doe'
+        advice = ('Tell Jane Doe that we expected a {expected} file but ' 'received a {actual} file.
+If we should expect {expected} ' 'files moving forward, please update this test.')

-        self.assertEqual(expected, actual, (message, advice))
+        self.assertEqual(expected, actual, advice=advice)

     def test_filename_pattern(self):
         '''Verifies filename pattern.'''
         expected = '^file_[0-9]{8}$'
         actual = os.path.splitext(self.filename)[0]

-        message = 'Filename {actual} does not match the pattern {expected}.' advice = ('Determine if this is a one-off error or if the file naming ' 'pattern has changed.
-If the file naming pattern has changed, ' 'consider updating this test.')
+        advice = ('Determine if this is a one-off error or if the file naming ' 'pattern has changed to {actual}.
+If the file naming ' 'pattern has changed, please update this test.')

-        self.assertIsNotNone(re.search(expected, actual),
-                             message=message, advice=advice)
+        self.assertRegex(actual, expected, advice=advice)

 if __name__ == '__main__':